s1r0n/Dr.S/_student_work/2025-6-6-460-reflections.md

 teaser: A 460 student talks about their experience
 category: Final Reflection
-teaser: The most fascinating revelation came through David Noble’s “The Religion of Technology,” which exposed something completely absent from my CS 492 experience: the deep spiritual and religious underpinnings of Western technological development.
+teaser: The most fascinating revelation came through David Noble’s “The Religion of Technology,” which exposed something completely absent from my CS 492 experience - the deep spiritual and religious underpinnings of Western technological development.
 This course went beyond “utopianism and dystopianism” in computing, examining the millennial Christian expectations that Noble demonstrates have driven technological development for centuries.